 The District's longstanding personnel goal is to attract and retain qualified staff and to offer a competitive salary and benefits package each year.
-Attracting and retaining a quality teaching staff is always a priority of Spring ISD.

 The District realizes that it must remain competitive in terms of salary in order to attract and retain highly qualified teachers.
 One of the District's goals is to move all teachers into the top quartile of teachers' salaries in the Houston area.
 A reflection of this effort can be seen in the chart below which illustrates an increase in the minimum teacher salary over the past five years.
-The minimum teacher salary has increased by 16.5% from 2013 to 2017.
+The minimum teacher salary has increased by 4.9% from 2016 to 2020.